SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To monitor the connections for multiple devices open any device list.

-The connection status is represented by arrows in the Status column in the device list.
+The connection status is represented by arrows in the "Status" column in the device list.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_ConnectionStatus.png" alt="Connection Status" style="max-width: 100%">